 Affordable Settings and Elements Ideas for Cost Effective Solutions Bringing significant change to a play environment does not require endless resources.
 With a few easy-to-find materials and willing volunteers, many settings and elements can be created to greatly improve children's spaces.
 A fallen tree, cut into log segments, can become seats or an edge for a sand play area.
 Bamboo poles and some green bean seeds can form an almost instant teepee.
-This document provides examples of how creative problem solving and resourcefulness can provide cost effective ways to enrich early childhood outdoor spaces.
+This InfoSheet provides examples of how creative problem solving and resourcefulness can provide cost effective ways to enrich early childhood outdoor spaces.
 1. Sunflower house, maze, or patch Sunflower seeds + garden soil + sun = summer playhouse, maze, or secluded path Sunflowers are easy to grow, they mainly just need water and sun!
 It's always best to prepare the planting beds first, mixing in some compost or good soil if existing soil is too heavy.
 Try different sunflower varieties to see how they grow and compare them with the kids.
 Once blooming, pick and use for flower arrangements, or let the flowers dry out and hang down on the stalks.
 Birds will enjoy the food source from the seeds.

-2. Log Seats Sliced segments of logs (8" to 18" thick) = instant gathering space, council circle, or quiet sitting nook.
+1. Sunflower maze 2.
+Log Seats Sliced segments of logs (8" to 18" thick) = instant gathering space, council circle, or quiet sitting nook.
 Talk to tree removal companies to reserve tree segments before they grind them.
 Usually logs can be found in the community for free.
 Logs and stumps don't have the same life span as a stone circle, and will need replacing every five years or so.
 Redcedar, oak, maple trees and other hardwoods provide the longest lasting stumps.
 Pine and the soft woods are not suitable as they decompose too fast.
 Make sure borders are smooth.
-Logs can also serve as a temporary boundary containment for earth and sand play settings
+Logs can also serve as a temporary boundary containment for earth and sand play settings.
+Log seats require a moderate amount of skill and tools to build.